 Best Beaches in Kauai for Families

-- Hanalei Bay: As the largest bay on the north shore, Hanalei Bay, is located at what may be the most picturesque location.
+- Hanalei Bay: As the largest bay on the north shore, Hanalei Bay, is located in what may be the most picturesque location.
 The summer months are perfect for surf lessons and boogie-boarding for school-aged kids.

-- Lydgate Beach: A favorite beach among families, Lydgate has two ocean enclosed pools with lifeguards on duty.
+- Lydgate Beach: A favorite beach among families, Lydgate has two ocean-enclosed pools with lifeguards on duty.
 Ideal for families or first-time snorkelers.
 Aside from designated safe swimming areas, there is good parking and clean facilities.

 Things to do in Kauai for Families